 Conclusion

 As we have demonstrated, there are many ways to undelete photos no matter what type of computer or device was used to store them.
-You should consider taking steps to prevent photos loss in the first place, but if you are affected, Disk Drill will get your pictures back when other methods fail.
+You should consider taking steps to prevent photo loss in the first place, but if you are affected, Disk Drill will get your pictures back when other methods fail.
 It also provides free photo protection tools to help keep your precious photos safe.

 FAQ

-Even thought permanently deleted images can’t be easily recovered from the Recycle Bin, they can still be undeleted with the help of a photo recovery software application.
+Even though permanently deleted images can’t be easily recovered from the Recycle Bin, they can still be undeleted with the help of a photo recovery software application.
 Windows File Recovery is a good example of basic recovery software, while Disk Drill provides a whole host of extra features and an easy-to-use user interface.

 Mac users can recover permanently deleted photos from Time Machine or iTunes backups, and they can also use photo recovery software like Disk Drill.
 Unfortunately, it’s not possible to recover permanently deleted photos from Trash.